apliano/jpegdegens/README.md

-# This that should not be in a README
+# Things that should not be in a README

 ## But they are :)